17 Euphemisms for Sex From the 1800s

 A game at pully hawly is a series of affairs.

 In the story of St. George and the Dragon, the dragon reared up from the lake to tower over the saint.
-"Playing at St. George" casts a woman as the dragon and puts her on top.
+"Playing at St. George" or "riding St. George" casts a woman as the dragon and puts her on top.

 Similar to having a brush, "making a stitch" is a casual affair.

 A tiff could be a minor argument or falling-out, as we know it.
-In the 19th century, it was also a term for eating or drinking between meals, or in this case, a quickie.
+But in the 19th century, it was also a term for eating or drinking between meals, or in this case, a quickie.